anders617/michigan-dining-api/README.md

 ## Deployment

-Currently michigan-dining-api is deployed and hosted on [Heroku](https://www.heroku.com/home)
+Currently michigan-dining-api is deployed and hosted on [Heroku](https://www.heroku.com/home) at https://michigan-dining-api.herokuapp.com

 In order to deploy:
 * Setup the Heroku application to point to this repository